 Throughout her busy career as a diplomat, Condoleezza continued to play the piano to help ground her in challenging times.
-Enjoy a taste of Condoleezza's masterful playing, and consider the following questions:
+Consider the following questions:

 - I. When have you worked really hard to achieve a goal? - 2.
 What Keeps you calm and focused when you're under pressure? - 3.
 Condoleezza learned how to read music before she learned how to read books.
 American poet Henry Wadsworth Longfellow wrote, "Music is the universal language of mankind."
 Do you agree with his assertion?
 Why or why not?